dekoza/mtgpl/GTC.rst

 Disciple of the Old Ways
-    {R}: Disciple of the Old Ways gains first strike until end of turn.
+    |mana_r|: Disciple of the Old Ways gains first strike until end of turn.

 Domri Rade